Rembus

 Rembus.unsubscribeMethod

-No more messages published on topic will be delivered to rb component.
+No more messages published on a topic logical channel or a topic name equals to the name of the subscribed function will be delivered to rb component.

 source